International Organizations Immunities Act: Attempt to amend the act

 A bill called H.R.
 3269 was introduced to the 109th United States Congress on July 13, 2005.
 The bill called for an amendment in the International Organization Immunities Act so the Bank for International Settlements would be recognized as an international organization under the Act.
 The United States House of Representatives passed the H.R.
 3269 bill on December 6, 2005.
 The Senate referred the bill to the Committee on Foreign Relations; that was the last action taken regarding H.R.
 3269.
 As a result, the bill did not become a law.
-Sessions of Congress last for two years, where towards the end bills that have not become law are "cleared from the books."
-This was the case with the H.R.
-3269 bill, but the bill was not successfully passed into law.

 Interpol controversy

 In 1983, President Ronald Reagan extended certain benefits to the International Criminal Police Organization(Interpol).
 Some of these benefits included immunity from lawsuits and prosecution.
 Likewise in 2009, President Barack Obama granted certain benefits found in the IOIA to Interpol.
 Conservative bloggers and people such as former Speaker Newt Gingrich did not support the President extending privileges, exemptions, and immunities to Interpol.
 Conservative bloggers claimed that by increasing the privileges and immunities Interpol received, the President was allowing an international police to run amok without legal restraint.
 They also believe that it is a plot to allow international courts to arrest and prosecute American officials.

 Government and Interpol officials claim people are overreacting and are against Interpol receiving privileges, immunities, and exemptions because they do not know how Interpol functions.
 For example, Interpol does not make arrests (a common misconception) and it does not have a police force.
 Instead, Interpol shares information and files with the 188 countries it serves.
 Rachel Billington states that the national police force makes arrests based on national laws.